top of page

 How soon should I apply for my Marriage Licence?

-You should apply for your Marriage Licence at least three working days before you get married.
+You should apply for your marriage licence at least three working days before you get married.
 Otherwise, you may not receive your licence in time.
-This Licence is valid for 3 months, and you can get married any time within this 3-month period.
+This licence is valid for 3 months, and you can get married any time within this 3-month period.

 How do I apply for my Marriage Licence?

-You will need to apply online at Births Deaths and Marriages; this costs $150 and is a non-refundable fee paid to the government.
+You will need to apply online at Births Deaths and Marriages; this costs $158 and is a non-refundable fee paid to the government.
 Please note this is at an extra cost to you and is not included in my celebrant fee.
 I also recommend that you pre-order your marriage certificate at the same time.

 I've applied for my Marriage Licence, what's next?

-Once your application is processed and approved, you'll receive two identical documents: a BDM45 and BDM45a.
-These are the Copy of Particulars to Marriage, which must be signed on your wedding day by you, your two witnesses, and your celebrant.
 After the ceremony, you'll keep one copy and, as your celebrant, I'll send the other to Births, Deaths, and Marriages to officially register your marriage.
-You'll also receive a BDM10 which is your Marriage Licence.
+You'll also receive a BDM10 which is your marriage licence.
 This is the document that allows me to legally wed you.

 My Marriage Licence has lapsed, what can I do?